salveiustitia/PATECH/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: 31032020
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @yizheng

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @yizheng**.

 ## Give Us Feedback